abhi3700/eosio-playground/eosio_coding_guidelines.md

 ```

 ## Error codes
+* Error 3015004: The type defined in the ABI is invalid
+* Error 3080004: Transaction exceeded the current CPU usage limit imposed on the transaction
 * Error 3090003: Provided keys, permissions, and delays do not satisfy declared authorizations
-* Error 3080004: Transaction exceeded the current CPU usage limit imposed on the transaction
 * Error 3120002: Nonexistent wallet

 ## References